satriaprayoga/MyWebPack/README.md

 ...
 ```

-And to show them just add them in the index.html
+And to show them just add this in your html

 ###### src/index.html